There's something that many of us chile growers have in common, which isn't very pleasant...

 I've heard other stories about people who buy seeds and realize months later that the seeds didn't grow true to type.
 In other words, they didn't produce the same characteristics as the parent plant.

-Or, the latest “hottest pepper in the world” comes out, unethical sellers see a quick money-making opportunity and people buy their seeds only to have an unpleasant surprise.
-For example, they thought they were growing Ghost Peppers only to end up with Jalapenos!
+More commonly, the latest "hottest pepper in the world" comes out, unethical sellers see a quick money-making opportunity and people buy their seeds only to have an unpleasant surprise.
+(For example, people think they are growing Ghost Peppers, but end up with Jalapenos!)

-And by the time the pepper seeds have germinated and the plants have fully grown out, it’s usually too late to make a complaint.
+Sadly, by time the plants have fully grown out, it's usually too late to make a complaint.
 Plus, precious planting time is lost.